About

 3 Children Looking at a laptop in a classroom

-Mental and behavioral disorders are collectively the leading cause of years of life lost to disability in the United States and the world.
+Mental health and behavioral disorders are collectively the leading cause of years of life lost to disability in the United States and the world.
 Oregon is no exception.
 We rank near the top in rates of suicide, mental and substance use disorders and near the bottom in care access in children and adults.
 The major reason for the burden of these conditions is that they have two defining features.
 First, they are common (over 17 million children affected in the United States and some 50,000 in Oregon).
 Second, they are early developing and persistent.
 All emerge during the period of development into adulthood, and into neural maturation.
+For this reason, the Center's current research focus emphasizes children and adolescents.

-ADHD can include hyperactivity, inattention and disorganization, impulsivity, and emotional extremes, and is one of the most visible early manifestations, like a canary in the coal mine, for a wide range of serious life problems, including:
+The spectrum of mental health conditions impacting today's youth can include hyperactivity, inattention and disorganization, impulsivity, and emotional extremes; an ADHD diagnosis is one of the most visible early manifestations of mental health conditions which can lead to a wide range of serious life problems, including:

 • Depression